shivannis/xandr-docs-public/xandr-docs/articles/data-providers/reporting-and-tracking.md

 - **Conversion Trackers:** It is possible to redirect from a conversion pixel to an external conversion tracker, giving you visibility into the performance of a campaign.
     > [!NOTE]
     > You will be responsible for performing attribution related to this conversion tracker.
 - **Client Reporting:** Data recipients may schedule or otherwise send reports to the data provider for campaigns and line items utilizing the shared segments for targeting.
-For steps on how clients can schedule usage reports to be delivered to the data provider see [Reporting Instructions](reporting-instructions.md).
+For steps on how clients can schedule usage reports to be delivered to the data provider, see [Reporting Instructions](reporting-instructions.md).

 ## Related topics